-- Dt.
-5:28b-29 [God speaking to Moses about the Israelites] Everything they said was good.
-Oh, that their hearts would be inclined to fear me and keep all my commands always, so that it might go well with them and their children forever! - Ex.
-20:20 Moses said to the people, "Do not be afraid.
-God has come to test you, so that the fear of God will be with you to keep you from sinning." - 1Pt.
-2:17 Show proper respect to everyone: Love the brotherhood of believers, fear God, honor the king. - Ac.
+- Rev. 14:7 He [the angel] said in a loud voice, "Fear God and give him glory, because the hour of his judgment has come.
+Worship him who made the heavens, the earth, the sea and the springs of water." - I Pt.
+2:17 Show proper respect to everyone: Love the brotherhood of believers, fear God, honor the king.

+- Ac.
 9:31 Then the church throughout Judea, Galilee and Samaria enjoyed a time of peace.
-It was strengthened; and encouraged by the Holy Spirit, it grew in numbers, living in the fear of the Lord. - Heb.
-12:28-29 Therefore, since we are receiving a kingdom that cannot be shaken, let us be thankful, and so worship God acceptably with reverence and awe, for our "God is a consuming fire."
+It was strengthened; and encouraged by the Holy Spirit, it grew in numbers, living in the fear of the Lord - Heb.
+12:28-29 Therefore, since we are receiving a kingdom that cannot be shaken, let us be thankful, and so worship God acceptably with reverence and awe, for our "God is a consuming fire"

-We need to appreciate God's authority; we need to fear God; and then thirdly, in light of God's eternal judgment, we should not fear man.
-One of the natural results of fearing God correctly is that we wouldn't be left with any fear of man.
+So, in light of God's eternal judgment, we should better understand and appreciate God's authority; we should fear God; and, thridly, we should not fear man.
+One of the natural results of fearing God is that we would be left with no fear of man.
 If we have a healthy fear of the Lord, there's no reason to fear any human being.
-When we see how powerful he is, and that everything bows before his throne, what on earth can man do??
+When we see how powerful He is, and that everything bows before His throne, what on earth can man do??
 Jesus put it this way:

 Lk.
-12:4-5 [Jesus speaking] "I tell you, my friends, do not be afraid of those who kill the body and after that can do no more.
+12:4-5 "I tell you, my friends, do not be afraid of those who kill the body and after that can do no more.
 But I will show you whom you should fear: Fear him who, after the killing of the body has power to throw you into hell.
 Yes, I tell you, fear him.

 I believe there's benefit for us to face our fears and bring them to their logical conclusion in the light of God's word.
 So, with that in mind, what's the absolute worst thing that anybody could do to you?
 Kill you?
-If they do, it's only because God has allowed it, and if he allows it that means it must be the absolute best time for your life to end, because he does only what's in the very best interests of his sons and daughters.
+If they do, it's only because God has allowed it, and if He allows it that means it must be the absolute best time for your life to end, because He only does what is in the very best interests of His sons and daughters.
 And, by the way, the Bible says that "to die is gain," so for you it would be graduation day!
 Seen properly, it's cause for rejoicing.